akxcv/logalize/README.md

 - `enableFormatting`: Defines whether [formatting](#formatting) should be enabled.
 Default: `true`.
 - `collapseGroups`: Defines whether [groups](#grouping) should be collapsed or not.
 Default: `false` (expanded).
-- `modifyConsole`: Defines whether Logalize needs to modify `console` upon initialization.
+- `setupConsoleHooks`: Defines whether Logalize needs to modify `console` upon initialization.
 Generally, modifying global objects is a bad thing to do, but this is required if you want Logalize to handle console output correctly.
 Logalize is modifying `console` functions *very carefully* (it just needs to hook to those methods).
 You can safely disable this options, but regular console output